Deadline Extended! — Submit by May 3

 At FPA, we value our members of the academic community.
 The Journal of Financial Planning is once again accepting extended abstracts (1,000 to 1,500 words) of unpublished research to consider for presentation at the FPA Annual Conference in Phoenix, September 27–29, 2023.

 In the past, these sessions have been well received and well attended, and are helpful for planners and academics to:

 - Learn what topics are at the forefront of financial planning research.

 - Provide valuable input that researchers can utilize in developing full research papers.

 We ask that you include an overview of your study purpose, methods, and how your study can be implemented by financial planners (i.e., why it is relevant to financial planners).
 References need to be clearly listed at the end of the extended abstract.
 Follow Chicago Manual of Style.
 Use Arial 11-point font, single-spaced, one space between paragraphs, left flushed, and no paragraph indentations.
 Also show line numbers within the document.

 Sections should include: Introduction, Methods, Implications for Financial Planners, Conclusion, and References.
-Abstracts more than 1,500 words will be sent back to be revised to be under the word count.
+Word count should not exceed 1,500; tables and references are not included in word count.
+Abstracts that don't meet these restrictions will be sent back to be revised.

 The extended abstract should best communicate the essential information you want to convey in your presentation.

 Email your extended abstract by Wednesday, May 3, 2023, as a Microsoft Word document.

 - Submissions are free; topics on all aspects of financial planning are welcome.